 For a sprained ankle at home, the right RICE protocol (rest, ice, compression, elevation) plus early protected mobilization heals 80% of mild sprains in 1-3 weeks.
 Knowing when to escalate matters.

 You’re in the right place.
 Dr. Tom Biernacki, DPM, FACFAS — board-certified foot & ankle surgeon with 3,000+ surgeries — explains exactly what how to treat a sprained ankle at home means and what works.
-Call (810) 206-1402 for same-day appointment at Howell or Bloomfield Hills.
+Call (810) 206-1402 for same-day appointment at Howell or Bloomfield Township.

 Quick answer: Treatment for how to treat sprained ankle at home follows a stepwise approach: 1) conservative care first (rest, ice, supportive footwear, OTC anti-inflammatories), 2) physical therapy and targeted exercises, 3) in-office treatments (injections, custom orthotics) if conservative fails at 4-6 weeks, 4) surgery for refractory cases.
 Most patients resolve at step 1 or 2.
 Call (810) 206-1402.

-Medically reviewed by Dr. Tom Biernacki, DPM — Board-Certified Podiatric Surgeon — Balance Foot & Ankle, Howell & Bloomfield Hills, MI.
+Medically reviewed by Dr. Tom Biernacki, DPM — Board-Certified Podiatric Surgeon — Balance Foot & Ankle, Howell & Bloomfield Township, MI.
 Last updated April 2026.

 Medically Reviewed by Dr. Tom Biernacki, DPM — Board-Certified Podiatrist, Balance Foot & Ankle Specialists, Michigan.
 Last updated April 2026.